Spalding gymnasium to be demolished

 Spalding has had a contentious relationship with preservation in the past.
 Richard Jett, Historic Preservation Officer for Louisville Metro Planning & Design Services, says that because the structure sits outside the Old Louisville historic preservation district, there’s little that can be done to save the building without Spalding’s support.
 He lauds the University’s and Presentation’s commitment to their urban location when other schools have left for the suburbs but regrets the low priority of preservation apparent in Spalding’s master plan.

 Jett remembers two recent Spalding demolitions that are now grassy lots.
-An Itallianate structure was torn down on Fourth Street between York and Breckinridge leaving only a set of stone stairs to mark the place of the old building.
+An Italianate structure was torn down on Fourth Street between York and Breckinridge leaving only a set of stone stairs to mark the place of the old building.
 More significantly, an 1840s-era Greek-revival townhouse was destroyed directly across the street from the old gym and was believed by Jett to be one of the three oldest structures in the Downtown area along with a townhouse on Fifth Street (across from the Cathedral of the Assumption) and another recently restored townhouse on Second Street (next to the Episcopal Cathedral).
 At the time, some were suggesting the old house be converted into a coffee shop or similar use.

 Marianne Zickuhr, Executive Director of Preservation Louisville, also laments the destruction of the old gym.
 She says while Spalding’s plan may bring more green space to SoBro, the idea is far from being “green.”
-Besides advocating for preservation of Louisville’s culture and history, Zickhur says it’s also the sustainable thing to do as there has been so much time and energy invested in building the structure.
+Besides advocating for preservation of Louisville’s culture and history, Zickuhr says it’s also the sustainable thing to do as there has been so much time and energy invested in building the structure.
 To tear down a sturdy building is to lose that investment.
 She also points to the economic benefits a possible renovation could bring to the community and the benefits of having historic structures on a college campus.

 Tucked behind a more modern facade is one example of preservation already on Spalding’s campus.
 The University’s Administration Building surrounds the 851 Mansion, built in 1871 and designed by noted architect Henry Whitestone.
-The structure has been completely restored and is listed on Natrional Register of Historic Places and is a Kentucky landmark.
+The structure has been completely restored and is listed on National Register of Historic Places and is a Kentucky landmark.

 Too much open space in SoBro